featurevisor/featurevisor/docs/use-cases/experiments.md

 | Test Duration            | Generally shorter duration                                     | Often requires longer duration to obtain reliable results                                      |
 | Examples                 | Ideal for testing isolated changes, UI tweaks, copy variations | Useful for testing larger-scale changes, page redesigns, interaction between multiple elements |

-## Your application
+## Our application

-For this guide, let's say your application consists of a landing page containing these elements:
+For this guide, let's say our application consists of a landing page containing these elements:

 - **Hero section**: The main section of the landing page, which includes:
   - headline